China publishes draft rules to regulate online car hailing services

 Like in many other countries, the legality of car hailing services has vexed regulators in China where the authorities say drivers are operating outside the law.

-The draft rules, which will be open to public feedback, will require ride-sharing companies to obtain a license and guarantee a transparent pricing mechanism.
+The draft rules, which will be open to public feedback, will require ride-sharing companies to obtain a licence and guarantee a transparent pricing mechanism.

-Uber and Didi Kuaidi are locked in a turf war in China, investing billions of dollars to lure in riders with steep discounts and to subsidize the money earned by drivers.
+Uber and Didi Kuaidi are locked in a turf war in China, investing billions of dollars to lure in riders with steep discounts and to subsidise the money earned by drivers.

-Uber China said in a statement on Thursday it was preparing documents to apply for a license.
+Uber China said in a statement on Thursday it was preparing documents to apply for a licence.

-Didi Kuaidi, a $16 billion firm backed by Chinese Internet giants Alibaba Group Holding Ltd and Tencent Holdings Ltd also said on Thursday it had received a car booking license for its operations in Shanghai and that it was seeking more licenses from other cities.
+Didi Kuaidi, a $16 billion firm backed by Chinese Internet giants Alibaba Group Holding Ltd and Tencent Holdings Ltd also said on Thursday it had received a car booking licence for its operations in Shanghai and that it was seeking more licences from other cities.